Ian Happ Player Props: Cubs vs. Red Sox

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .373 this season while batting .244 with 63 walks and 33 runs scored.

-- Among qualifying batters in MLB play, his batting average ranks 107th, his on-base percentage ranks 15th, and he is 124th in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 102nd, his on-base percentage ranks 13th, and he is 121st in the league in slugging.

-- He has hit a home run in 6.8% of his games this year, and 1.8% of his trips to the dish.
+- Looking at the 89 games he has played this season, he's homered in six of them (6.7%), and in 1.8% of his trips to the dish.

-- In 23 games this year (26.1%), Happ has picked up an RBI, and in 11 of those games (12.5%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- Happ has an RBI in 23 of 89 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.